 As a start this page is intended as a place to offer people a chance to comment and get involved as the project progresses.
 Feel free to send comments, feedback, or initiate general discussion by sending email to firstname.lastname@example.org.

-A bit of encouragement when looking at graph databases.
+It was encouraging when looking at graph databases.
 Neo4J seems to be one of the top and it uses 100K triples for samples and testing.
 I've been using 100M.
-Opo is pretty memory and CPU friendly by that comparison.
+Opo is very memory and CPU friendly by that comparison.

 The N-Quads/N-Triples parser is working!
 It all fell into place with the rest of the parts already having been developed.
 Opo was ready for some benchmarks and a comparison to the JSON import.